The ACGME-accredited University of Colorado Denver/National Jewish Health Allergy & Immunology Pediatric Program

-Provide comprehensive state-of-the-art clinical training in allergy and immunology with emphasis on evaluation and management of atopic disorders, such as asthma, atopic dermatitis, food allergy, eosinophilic esophagitis, rhinitis, and sinusitis as well as management of primary immune deficiencies.
+- Provide comprehensive state-of-the-art clinical training in allergy and immunology with emphasis on evaluation and management of atopic disorders, such as asthma, atopic dermatitis, food allergy, rhinitis, and sinusitis as well as primary immune deficiencies.

 Develop a solid foundation in the principles of basic immunology fundamental to understanding and managing clinical disorders.

 Initiate a solid experience in the fundamentals of basic and clinical research.

 Fellows who successful accomplish these goals will be positioned to pursue future careers in academic medicine or subspecialty clinical practice.

-Fellows in the University of Colorado Program A in Pediatric Allergy & Immunology receive most of their experience at National Jewish Health (NJH) through 4 different assignments.
+Fellows in the University of Colorado/National Jewish Health Pediatric Allergy & Immunology program receive most of their experience at National Jewish Health (NJH) through 4 different assignments.
 NJH is a tertiary care medical and research facility that specializes in allergic, immune, and respiratory diseases.
-For more than 115 years, NJH has been recognized as the leading respiratory hospital in the nation.
+For more than 120 years, NJH has been recognized as the leading respiratory hospital in the nation.
 This reflects our expertise in medical care and research accomplishments in pulmonary, allergic, and immune diseases.
 Fellows spend half of their 2 year fellowship program in the clinical rotations described below.
 The majority of clinical rotations occur in Year 1 of the fellowship.

 Clinical Rotations at National Jewish Health

 Pediatric Day Program and Care Unit

 Pediatric patients, both local and out-of-state, with severe allergic, pulmonary, and immune disorders are admitted to this service for in-depth multi-disciplinary outpatient team evaluations.
 Fellows are the primary providers for these patients, under attending faculty supervision.
 The disease severity and complexity of the patients admitted to this program are comparable to patients seen in an inpatient setting.